w010/w_query2csv/README.txt

 	Debugging now works automatically when TYPO3_CONTEXT == Development, no need to set debug_allowed = 1
 	Process->unserialize now can use custom delimiter
 	New processors: ->tableLabelsFromRecordsCommalist, ->tableLabelsFromMmRelations

+0.2.0
+	Code reworked and compatible with TYPO3 version 7.x and 8.x Userfunc field processing
+	Many minor improvements – some of them breaks compatibility.
+Please refer to Migration section, if updating

+0.1.5
+	Last built query is saved and available on debug Quotes in input are escaped to csv-compatible double quotes (was messing whole csv) Additional tables added to not_allowed_tables

+0.1.1
+	First release with full documentation.